Contents

 3. Locate and copy the backup.txt file onto any media you are using to transfer files to the new computer.

-4. Go to the new computer and paste the backup.txt file to the same location as on on the old computer (the Dbfs folder).
+4. Go to the new computer and paste the backup.txt file to the same location as on the old computer (the Dbfs folder).

 5. Run News of the Past on the new computer and click on the Restore button, located in the left panel of the Recipient window.